Telltale-Modding-Group/D3DMESH-Converter/README.md

 # D3DMESH-Converter
 This is an application designed for converting **.d3dmesh models (Telltale Tool Models)**, to a standard model format (.OBJ and more...)

-It can also do the opposite and can be used to do model mods for a Telltale Tool Game (THIS PART IS NOT IMPLEMENTED YET).
+**(THIS PART IS NOT IMPLEMENTED YET)** It can also do the opposite and can be used to do model mods for a Telltale Tool Game.

 This app is a translation of [Random Talking Bush's Telltale All In One Model Importer](https://forum.xentax.com/viewtopic.php?f=16&t=11687&sid=6f8042ba574b8db30c500fe4520a66fc) which was originally written in MaxScript (Autodesk 3DS Max), but for various reasons I wanted to translate the script into a standalone application which requires no extra tools or resources, eliminate the need for 3DS Max, and rewritten to be far more readable and easy to understand.